testobsessed/exploreit/README.md

 to run the deck locally, as long as you have an internet connection.

 # Acknowledgements

+The contents of this course are based on both my book, _Explore It!_, and also my exploratory testing class that I offered for years as a trainer and consultant.
+Dale Emery deserves credit for helping me refine that class.

+## Reveal.js

 This course uses Hakim El Hattab's marvelous presentation framework, [reveal.js](https://github.com/hakimel/reveal.js/), for which I am extremely grateful.
 The framework is included as a submodule to make it easy to get started while still making it easy for me to keep the framework up to date.